donnay/interesting-octopus/src/pages/index.md

     content: >-
       Review our catalog of technology, equipment, and vehicles.
     actions:
-      - label: Read More ...
+      - label: Do some retail therapy ...
         url: /docs/technology/
         style: primary